Trust Your Case to an

 Not all birth injuries are preventable, but in some cases, a mistake on the part of a doctor either causes or contributes to these types of birth injuries.
 Negligent healthcare may be to blame if proper procedures were not undertaken to prevent shoulder dystocia.
 Excessive lateral traction may have been applied to the baby’s neck.
 In some cases, the fetus’ size and weight were improperly estimated, and although a Cesarean (C-section) delivery was advisable, it was not recommended.

 If your baby suffers from Erb’s palsy, you may have grounds to file a medical malpractice case.
 If negligence occurred, your family deserves reimbursement for medical bills and lost wages, and your baby may benefit from compensation for future losses.

 Unlike some smaller firms, we never rush to settle when it is not in our client’s best interest, and we are always ready to go to trial, if necessary.
 Before devoting his career to helping victims, Norman Younker practiced as a defense attorney representing doctors and medical facilities.
-This experience provides Mr. Younker with a litigative edge when it comes to prosecuting medical malpractice cases.
-With our firm’s outstanding reputation, we regularly receive referrals from other attorneys and our past plaintiffs.
+This unique experience provides Mr. Younker with a litigative edge when it comes to prosecuting medical malpractice cases.

 Contact Us to Learn More

-If your family has been impacted by Erb’s palsy or another birth injury, seek legal representation from a law firm that gets results.
+If your family has been impacted by Erb’s palsy or another birth injury, seek representation from a law firm that achieves results.
 Your attorney's fees will be paid by your settlement or verdict, so there is no need to worry about legal bills.
-To schedule a consultation, contact us online or call us at (801)335-7025.
+To schedule a consultation, contact us online or call us at (801) 335-6467.